hadim/docker-omero/README.md

 Set of `Dockerfile` to setup an OMERO.server.
 This project aims to be used in production.

-_But the main purpose is of this project is to make you love running OMERO.server :-)_
+_But the main purpose of this project is to make you love running OMERO.server :-)_

 ## How to start your OMERO.server